anmol1104/TAFW.jl/README.md

 # TAFW
 Traffic Assignment by Frank-Wolfe algorithm with pure method, Fukushima method, and Conjugate method options available to determine point of sight.

-For furhter details, refer to:
+For futher details, refer to:

 Fukushima, M. (1984).
 A modified Frank-Wolfe algorithm for solving the traffic assignment problem.
 Transportation Research Part B: Methodological, 18(2), 169-177.